blank Skip to main content

 MDM is often confused with enterprise mobility management (EMM).
 However, MDM is actually a part of EMM.

-In 2018, Gartner rebranded the EMM category once more, introducing a new term: unified endpoint management (UEM).
+In 2018, Gartner rebranded the EMM category, introducing a new term: unified endpoint management (UEM).
 This approach combines EMM, MDM, and client management systems to effectively manage and secure all enterprise servers and devices from a single console.

-Still, MDM remains an important part of these complex systems, providing the core functionality for remote management of mobile devices.
-In the next section, we discuss the mobile device management implementation and design for Android devices.
+Still, MDM remains an important part of these complex systems, providing core functionality for remote management of mobile devices.
+In the next section, we discuss the architecture design and implementation process for Android-based mobile device management systems.

 Server-side MDM architecture